msatg/msatg2022/index.md

 # Mid-South Algebraic Topology and Geometry Workshop

-Online  July 18-20th, 2022
+## About

-## Motivation and Introduction
+The Mid-South Algebraic Topology and Geometry Workshop is Online from July 18 to July 20th, 2022.

 The algebraic topology and algebraic geometry in China are still developing, especially in the mid-south area.
 We hope we can help developing the math areas as much as we can.